doyouqa/python-sdk/docs/tutorials/firmware-update.rst

 to verify messages sent from a server.

 In the following steps, we will assume a Project ID of "d47fedd0-729f-4941-b4bd-2ec4fe0f9ca9".
-You should substitute the one you get back from `oneid-cli create-project`.
+You should substitute the one you get back from `ntdi-cli create-project`.

 Server